 Are you confident that your fire doors are safe and compliant?

-There are many factors to be considered when checking the compliance of a fire door and due to high-usage, it’s important to get your fire doors checked and maintained regularly by a professional inspector.
-The Fire Door Inspection Scheme suggest doors should be checked every 6 months, used alongside your regular Fire Risk Assessment it will give you a clearer understanding of your fire safety requirements.
+There are many factors to be considered when checking the compliance of a fire door!
+Due to high usage, it’s important to get your fire doors checked and maintained regularly by a professional inspector.
+The Fire Door Inspection Scheme suggest doors should be checked every 6 months.
+Used alongside your regular Fire Risk Assessment it will give you a clearer understanding of your fire safety requirements.

-As the products we manufacture are installed onto fire doors, we have introduced a nationwide fire door inspection service.
+As the products we manufacture are installed onto fire doors, we have introduced a nationwide fire door inspections service.

 Who will be your inspector?

 Our Fireco Engineers and fire door inspection partners all have recognised accreditation, including FDIS.